-The actual contribution code, i.e. the code somebody would download and use, needs to be provided through the Manifest's info/download URL.
-The value should be a HTTP(S) URL to an archive (like zip or tar.gz) ready to be downloaded.
+The actual contribution code, i.e. the code somebody would download and use, should be provided through the Manifest's info/download URL.
+The value should be a HTTP(S) URL to an archive (e.g. zip or tar.gz) ready to be downloaded.